 - Invest in the staffing required to support care management of at-risk patients.

-- Partner with other organizations to positively impact social determinants of health.
+- Partner with other organizations to positively impact the social determinants of health.

 - Recognize that different populations may need different interventions.